stappersg/vBook/src/tuto/0/dkim.md

 This protocol ensure that the content of the message has not been modified during the transport.
 A new DNS record is added into the `doe-family.com` DNS zone.
 It declares the public key usable to verify the messages.

-We will configure these rule:
+We will configure these rules:

-- The sender is a Doe's family account : a DKIM signature is added to the message.
+- The sender is an account from Doe's family : a DKIM signature is added to the message.
-- The recipient is a Doe's family account : the DKIM signatures are verified.
+- The recipient is an account from Doe's family : the DKIM signatures are verified.

 Add the following to the `/etc/vsmtp/vsmtp.toml` file: